JosephCamarena/personalBlog/content/post/Learning-Roadmap.md

 - [ ] Train BJJ for 6 months
   - [x] 1st class: Wednesday, May 18 2022
 - [ ] Find a pianist to take piano lessons
+- [ ] Find a new Blog Discussion Platform

 **Short-term goals**:
 - [x] Enroll in Graduate School